 For starters, hanging fans act similar to ceiling fans.
 These tend to work well in larger tents with an open-plan interior.
 By hanging the fan from the ceiling, air is circulated from above, which allows the coolness to reach a wider area of the tent.

-Stand-up tent fans usually have a broad base so that you can set them up anywhere you need them to be.
+Stand-up camping fans usually have a broad base so that you can set them up anywhere you need them to be.
 They’re quicker to install than a hanging fan due to their simple design.
 On the other hand, they don’t circulate as well as hanging fans as they generally send cool air in a single direction.
 As such, it can take some time for a stand-up fan to circulate air throughout the entire tent.
+They also tend to be larger and only suitable as a car camping fan.

 If you’d prefer the best of both worlds, opt for a fan that can be hung up or used on the tent floor, such as the Odoland Portable or Coleman CPX.

-As such, it is more common to find camping tent fans powered with a rechargeable battery or with regular batteries.
-While not as convenient for long-stay adventures, some models have long battery life and can be recharged directly from a power bank.
+Without a power source, it is more common to find camping fans powered with a rechargeable battery or with regular batteries.
+While not as convenient for long-stay adventures, some models have long battery life and can be recharged directly from a power bank

 If you have a backpacking tent, then ideally you’ll want to go smaller.
 This way, you aren’t weighed down by carrying the tent, the fan, and other accessories.
 Stand-up fans may be better in this case.
 Always check on the type of shelter you have when determining what size fan to go for.